ecrivelli/CourseraGettingCleaningDataCourseProject/CodeBook.md

 In the case of the SamsungGalaxySAverages.txt, the run_analysis R script uses the same data source from the SamsungGalaxyS.txt file and summarize it by the average of each variable for each activity and each subject.

-The following variables are available in the two new files, their descriptions follows the original documentation [1].
+The following variables are available in the two new files and their descriptions follows the original documentation[1].

 |index|feature|
 |---|---|